 One county has a specific Small Claims Court, but no other counties do.
-There are 43 City Courts in Indiana and 22 Town Courts.
-Indiana also has more than 100 problem-solving courts in the state spread over 50 counties.
+There are 43 City Courts in this state and 22 Town Courts.
+IN also has more than 100 problem-solving courts in the state spread over 50 counties.

 The Indiana Judicial Branch website is well organized and includes a lot of helpful information for both attorneys and residents of the state.
 They make it easy to e-file, search for cases or find a specific court.

-Someone can look up court records in Indiana privately without the need for permission or specific information.
-The records are public and readily available unless they have been sealed by a court order or by Illinois statute.
+Someone can look up court records in this state privately without the need for permission or specific information.
+The records are public and readily available unless they have been sealed by a court order or by IL statute.

 Using Infotracer, you can gain free instant access to Illinois court records using a quick Illinois state court records name search.
 It’s the best way to lookup court cases online from Illinois circuit courts, superior courts, town and city courts, and of course small claims courts as well!